 All health insurance companies who provide Medigap policies must provide some or all of the specific plans structured by Medicare.
-The following table identifies those plans and the coverage that they provide.
+The table below identifies those plans and the percent of coverage that they provide.
 Companies cannot deviate from these plans, but they can individually determine costs for their plans.

 - Every insurance company selling Medigap policies must offer Plan A. If they want to offer policies in addition to Plan A, they must also offer either Plan C or Plan F to individuals who aren't new to Medicare and either Plan D or Plan G to individuals who are new to Medicare.
 Not all types of Medigap policies may be available in your state.

 - Plans D and G with coverage starting on or after June 1, 2010, have different benefits than Plans D or G bought before June 1, 2010.

 - Plans E, H, I, and J are no longer sold, but if you already have one, you can generally keep it.